 CyclistsHub is supported by its readers.
 We may receive a commission if you buy products using our links (learn more).

-Superteam wheels are one of the most affordable Chinese carbon wheels out there.
+Superteam wheels on Amazon are among the most affordable Chinese carbon wheels out there.
 But are they safe to ride?
 Are they worth it?

 I contacted multiple owners to find out.

 And the result?

 Most of them agree that they are surprisingly good considering their price.
 You can order them from Amazon…

 … Or read this entire Superteam wheels review to learn more about their wheels, experiences, and more.